 An information sharing meeting will take place with the new teacher.
 Opportunities to visit the new class/teacher will be provided.
-If a child is known to the Inclusion and Intervention Team then a member of staff from this outside agency will set up a meeting for the SENDCo, Inclusion and Intervention Specialist and parent/carer to ensure that there are agreed outcomes for transition such as a 'Passport' to the next year group, including photos of key members of staff and rooms/areas that the child will access.
+If appropriate and the child is under the case load of the Inclusion and Intervention Team, a member of staff from this outside agency can be involved in a meeting between the SENDCo, Inclusion and Intervention Specialist and parent/carer to ensure that there are agreed outcomes for transition, such as a 'Passport' to the next year group, including photos of key members of staff and rooms/areas that the child will access.